-- How does our Cultural Planning interact with these activities and enhance our opportunities in these fields? - Ballona Creek: Ballona Creek features a vital recreational and commuter path for bicyclists and pedestrians, uniting diverse groups and linking to the LA region.
-The update should focus on the Creek's enormous ecological, economic, aesthetic, recreational and mobility potential.
-Some of the most vital and important business stakeholders in the region are located on the banks of the creek or nearby, including Apple, Amazon and Nantworks.
-Objectives should aim to improve water quality, reduce flood risk, improve recreational and commuter access and use, and foster economic development and greater public stewardship.
+- Ballona Creek: Ballona Creek is the City's connector, tying together diverse communities and linking to the broader region.
+The update should focus on the enormous potential of this asset as a space ecologically, economically, aesthetically, and recreationally.
+Plan objectives should aim to improve water quality, reduce flood risk, provide new opportunities for public use, encourage economic development, and foster greater public stewardship of this special place.
 The City is currently working on the Ballona Creek Revitalization Project (BCRP), per the City's 5-Year Strategic Plan.
-The objective is to explore opportunities to reconfigure and "naturalize" the Creek, widen the channel to support storm water management and habitat enhancement, and increase open space and landscaped areas that will further connect Culver City to itself and to the Santa Monica Bay.
-There may be opportunities to coordinate on BCRP engagement efforts.
-All BCRP findings, reports, and deliverables will be incorporated into the Plan. - Technology: Culver City is a hub for global tech and media giants, is close to the burgeoning Silicon Beach tech corridor, and has deeply rooted creative industry and business clusters.
+The objective is to explore opportunities to reconfigure and "naturalize" the Creek, create a wider channel that will support storm water management and habitat enhancement, and increase open space and landscaped areas that will further connect Culver City to itself and to the Santa Monica Bay.
+There may be opportunities to coordinate on engagement and other deliverables resulting from the BCRP.
+Ultimately, all BCRP findings, reports, and deliverables will be incorporated into the Plan. - Technology: Culver City is a hub for global tech and media giants, is close to the burgeoning Silicon Beach tech corridor, and has deeply rooted creative industry and business clusters.
 The City has already made great strides toward providing connected services through implementing its Municipal Fiber Network Project.
-Culver City has an opportunity to further position itself to deal with the rapidly increasing tech advancements: in government processes, services, and transparency; mobility solutions; safety and climate adaptation; equitable accessibility to information and opportunity; civic innovation; community engagement and education; broadband and Wi-Fi service supporting businesses and residences; and support of growth in the technology sector itself including web/mobile services, the biosciences, and cleantech. - Governance: The work of building a healthier and more inclusive community begins in City Hall.
+Solver City has an opportunity to further position itself to deal with the rapidly increasing tech advancements in: government processes, services, and transparency; mobility solutions; safety and climate adaptation; equitable accessibility to information and opportunity; civic innovation; community engagement and education; broadband and Wi-Fi service supporting businesses and residences; and support of growth in the technology sector itself including web/mobile services, the biosciences, and cleantech. - Governance: The work of building a healthier and more inclusive community begins in City Hall.
 The Plan should outline short- and long-term objectives for City inter-departmental operations; explore innovations in long-term local, regional, and State engagement; suggest methods for working cooperatively with other local and regional governmental agencies, non-profits, and educational institutions; and identify strategies to achieve Plan goals and foster public stewardship of its implementation. - Implementation: The City is committed to creating a Plan that is immediately ready for implementation.
 The Plan must include short, medium, and long-term steps for City leadership and departments to implement its policies and objectives.
 Each of these should be paired with measurable, tangible indicators against which progress can be assessed.
 Each step should also recommend a useful cadence of reporting to the City Council or other bodies or departments on implementation progress, as is relevant to the topic or audience in question.